-- (i) The decommissioning of SEGS III-V has been completed consistent with the approved decommissioning plan. - (ii) that there is no possibility that the boundary adjustment will have a physical effect on the environment, and - (iii) that the boundary adjustment would not cause the project to fail to comply with any applicable laws, ordinances, regulations, or standards. - (iv) Therefore, staff will recommend approval of the petition to the CEC.
+- (i) The decommissioning of SEGS VII has been completed consistent with the approved decommissioning plan. - (ii) There is no possibility that the boundary adjustment will have a physical effect on the environment and no impacts were identified in any technical area. - (iii) The boundary adjustment and termination of CEC jurisdiction would not cause the project to fail to comply with any applicable laws, ordinances, regulations, or standards. - (iv) Therefore, staff will recommend approval of the petition to the CEC.